kenan-rhoton/openwar/docs/rules.markdown

 1. Cost for miniature: cost to apply the improvement to a single miniature
 2. Cost for unit: cost to apply the improvement to an entire Unit

+Miniatures in a Unit must at all times be within 5cm from one another.
+If a Unit becomes split into more than one group, it can only take the Regroup Action until it forms back into a single group.

 ## Tools

 Measuring tape.